runarfu/elm-workshop/README.md

 - Try not to look at other directories than the one you're working with, as there will be answers/spoilers to some of the exercises there.

+## The `extras` project
+This project is an example of one possible way of doing test driven development in Elm.
+It has a few extra dependencies which need to be installed, and the tests can be run with `elm reactor`; simply navigate to `src/tests/Main.elm`.

 ## The `typesafe-racer` project
 This project consists of multiple source files, with `Main.elm` being the entry point, tying everything together.